Annual Greenhouse Gas Index

 1. The Annual Greenhouse Gas Index (AGGI) is a measure of the capacity of Earth’s atmosphere to trap heat as a result of the presence of long-lived greenhouse gases.
 The AGGI provides standardized information about how human activity has affected the climate system through greenhouse gas emissions.

 2. This indicator demonstrates that the warming influence of greenhouse gases in the atmosphere has increased substantially over the last several decades.
-In 2013, the AGGI was 1.34, an increase of 34% since 1990.
+In 2017, the AGGI was 1.42, an increase of more than 40% since 1990.

 3. The AGGI can inform decisions about mitigation strategies.

 Radiative forcing (shown on the left vertical axis) is the change in the amount of solar radiation, or energy from the sun, that is trapped by the atmosphere and remains near Earth.
 When radiative forcing is greater than zero, it has a warming effect; when it is less than zero, it has a cooling effect.
 In this indicator, radiative forcing from long-lived greenhouse gases is shown relative to the year 1750.
 The AGGI (shown on the right vertical axis) is an index of radiative forcing normalized to the year 1990; it shows how the warming influence of greenhouse gases in the atmosphere has increased since that year.